metacache

 Building

-To split the set of all reference genomes into partitions with a given maximum size run
+To split the set of all reference genomes into partitions with a given maximum size, run:

 metacache-partition-genomes <path to genomes> <partition size in MB>